renatamuy/mystacina/CUSTOMIZE.md

 ├── 📂 _projects/: contains the projects
 └── 📂 _sass/: contains the SASS files that define the style of the website
     ├── 📄 _base.scss: base style of the website
-    ├── 📄 _cv.scss: style of the CV page
     ├── 📄 _distill.scss: style of the Distill articles
     ├── 📄 _layout.scss: style of the overall layout
     ├── 📄 _themes.scss: themes colors and a few icons